sarumaj/sarumaj/README.md

 # whoami
 Hi, I am Dawid, an enthusiastic programmer from the Mobility Sector 🙃.
-An electrical engineer with experience in programming collaborative robots, advanced driver assistance systems, etc. I work as a DevOps Engineer in Global IT for a huge automotive supplier company.
+An electrical engineer with experience in programming collaborative robots, advanced driver assistance systems, etc. I work as a DevOps Engineer and Consultant.
 I focus on backend development and process automation 🤖

 # work